 Hard money, or more specifically, a hard money loan, is a type of short-term commercial financing where the loan is secured by the property you are purchasing or renovating.
 Typically, hard money loans are issued by private investors or companies.

 How Do Hard Money Loans Work?

 Hard money loans can be approved and funded within days.
-The loan term can last from a few months to several years, though typically it would not make financial sense to hold on to a hard money loan for that long because their interest rates are high compared to alternatives like a conventional mortgage.
+The loan term can last from a few months to several years, though typically it would not make financial sense to hold onto a hard money loan for that long because interest rates are typically high compared to alternatives like a conventional mortgage.

 Hard money borrowers make regular monthly payments on their loan, including interest and relevant fees.
 Sometimes, borrowers may request reimbursements from their lending partner for particular property rehabilitation projects along the way if that is part of their agreement.